-Ama Dablam Expedition 2019 Overview
+Ama Dablam Expedition 2024 Overview

 |27.8619° N, 86.8612° E

 Why climb Ama Dablam with us?

-- 1:1 Sherpa to climber ratio on summit day and 1:4 leader to climber ratio
+- 1:1 Sherpa to climber ratio on summit day

-- Quality and safety of expedition
+- Quality and safety of the expedition

 - Premier climbing experience on Ama Dablam

-- Cohesive team of climbers
+- A small and cohesive team of climbers

-- Long history of high altitude expeditions
+- A long history of high-altitude expeditions